iamnottheway/WeX/README.md

-# Some more fixex!
+# Some more fixes!
 Then you can use it :)
+# will be available soon!
 # WeX : A python weather extractor

 Have you ever wanted to know, the current weather of a place, from a city name in a string?